 Native apps, on the other hand, have a higher overhead when it comes to updates.
 Every platform will require some unique code, thus some changes may need to be made both to your existing product and to each of your native apps.
 Further, updates to the core of your native app will need to be pushed through an app store, requiring both app store approval and user installation.
 As a result, small tweaks and improvements likely need to be batched and launched as part of more substantial releases to avoid constant app store updates.

 This isn’t a simple decision, and there’s no single “best” approach.
 Neither approach is free, however both may bring tremendous user benefits.
-If you find your company stuck in the technical considerations of your mobile platform, step back to understand your customers’ needs and how that aligns with your business.
+If you find your company stuck in the technical considerations of your mobile platform, step back to understand your customers’ needs and how that aligns with your business and digital product strategy.

 We hope the above questions start the conversation and prod your organization to a platform that drives customer loyalty as well as the bottom line.